Biodiversity Plan Meeting Minutes – January 2020

 Cemetery Committee

-These Terms of Reference were agreed by the Parish Council at its meeting on 13th May 2019.
+These Terms of Reference were agreed by the Parish Council at its meeting in May 2022.

 Membership